Monthly Archives: June 2013

 - Pro 19:17 He that hath pity upon the poor lendeth unto the LORD; and that which he hath given will he pay him again.

-Jesus was teaching that it was impossible for anyone here on the earth that was rich to be saved if they did not put aside their love for money to make Him their Lord.
+Jesus was teaching that it was impossible for anyone here on the earth that was rich to be saved if they did not put aside their love for their money to make Him their Lord.
 While this is impossible for most men to do, we know from reading the Bible that with God all things are possible if we believe (Mat 10:27).
 So a rich man can be saved if they want to learn how to enter through Jesus who is called the narrow gate in Mat 7:14.
 Remember what Jesus said there in Matthew 7?
 Jesus declared there were only two paths to choose from.
 One narrow way was describing the selection as Jesus to be your Lord.
 The other choice was a wide gate and a broad path and many there are that will choose it to their destruction (Mat 7:13).
+This was a description of worldly lusts and desires that take the place of Jesus.
 Please don’t allow something so temporary like money or possession be the reason for selecting the wrong path as this rich man in this lesson did today.
 Thank you for your time reading and studying the Bible and until next time may you continue to grow in the knowledge of Jesus Christ our Lord and Savior.